george-hawkins/breadboard-vtx-control/README.md

 Note: the RX takes 5V and the VTX takes 12V but all signal pins on both are 3.3V safe.

-In the Configurator, go to the _Ports_ tab and click the _UART2_ _Serial RX_ toggle to on.
+In the Configurator, go to the _Ports_ tab and switch the _UART2_ _Serial RX_ toggle to on.
 All other settings for _UART2_ should be left unchanged, e.g. the _Configuration/MSP_ toggle should be left unselected, i.e. off.

 ![configurator-ports-rx](configurator-ports-rx.png)

 Click _Save and Reboot_.
-Once you've reconnected, go to the _Configuration_ tab and under _Other Features_ select _Telemetry_ and click _Save and Reboot_ again.
+Reconnect once the board has rebooted.

-Aside: according to some sources, you shouldn't need to save and reboot twice, but it's unclear to me if it always remembers unsaved changes from one tab when you switch to another.
+Aside: when using the Configurator, it should be fine to make changes on multiple tabs and, once finished with all changes, click _Save and Reboot_.
+However, I sometimes got the impression that it doesn't always remember unsaved changes from one tab when you switch to another.
+So in general, I saved changes before switching tabs and always confirmed the changes on reconnecting after the reboot.

 **Credit:** these instructions are derived from Oscar Liang's instructions for the F3 [here](https://oscarliang.com/sbus-smartport-telemetry-naze32).